Cootsy99/club-night/presentation.md

 - AAA I want to be able to select how many courts I have available as this will change week to week, club to club
 - AAA I want to be able to set the number of players per court so that I can create club nights for all kinds of sports (eg squash = 2.
 5-a-side = 5)

+## Wireframes

+These wireframes are high level and indicative of the general user journey.
+The final design will likely be slightly different.

+<image src="Pictures/Wireframes1.png" alt="Wireframes Picture 1"></image>

+<image src="Pictures/Wireframes2.png" alt="Wireframes Picture 2"></image>

 # Walk through a piece of code

 - Going to show how the 'fixed ability' game is generated